-Our new patient car park is via Frances Avenue.
+Our free on-site patient car park can be accessed via Boronia Road or Frances Avenue.

 Between 8:00pm and 11pm urgent after hours consultations may be obtained at the After Hours GP Clinic.
 They are located at 36 Wellington Road, Box Hill, and can be contacted on 8820 7500.